Multi-Partite Output Regulation of Multi-Agent Systems: Introduction

 where $x_i \in \mathbb{R}^{n_i}$ is the state, $u_i \in \mathbb{R}^{m_i}$ is the control input, and $y_i \in \mathbb{R}^{p_i}$ is the output of subsystem $i$.
 Also, $v \in \mathbb{R}^{n_0}$ is the exogenous signal generated by the following exosystem

-This autonomous linear system yields the disturbances $E_iv$ and $G_iv$ and the reference denoted by $-F_iv$ for subsystem $i$.
+This autonomous linear system yields the external disturbances $E_iv$ and $G_iv$ that the state and output equations of subsystem $i$ are subject to, respectively, and the reference denoted by $-F_iv$ for subsystem $i$.
 The goal of the MORP is to design a distributed control law such that each subsystem in the same set within the partition asymptotically tracks a common scalar multiple of the reference (i.e., a $k$-partition transformation term multiple of the reference) and rejects the disturbance while ensuring the internal stability of the closed-loop system.

-Although the MORP can be cast as the CORP, and hence, the necessary and sufficient solvability conditions of the MORP follow from the CORP, the regulator equations become partition-dependent (see Condition \ref{ass:regeqsolution}).
-Consequently, the immediate design strategy for control parameters, which is called the first design strategy, requires each subsystem to recompute a solution pair for the regulator equations each time the $k$-partition transformation term is updated.
+Though the MORP can be cast as the CORP; hence, its necessary and sufficient solvability conditions follow from the CORP, the regulator equations become partition-dependent.
+Consequently, the immediate design strategy for control parameters, referred to as the first design strategy, requires each subsystem to recompute a solution pair for the regulator equations each time the $k$-partition transformation term is updated.
 This is a drawback that does not exist in the CORP.